CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/SRS.md

 - **4.1.1** When a employee creates a unique password it must include special characters like '/', '*', etc so it doesn't become a weak password
 - **4.1.2** A gate that will allow vehicles to head to the designated parking area.
 This can only occur when the payment has finally been made.
 - **4.1.3** Surveillance cameras to monitor the parking garage.
 This is for any suspicious activity that needs to taken action.
-We want to create a safe environment for everyone.

 ### 4.2.
 Environmental Requirements

-- **4.2.1** Lighting to guide the driver's to the parking lane when it gets too dark and they can't see.
-The system can provide that so it would be easier for the drivers to park in the lanes.
-- **4.2.2** A cooling sensor that will prevent the system from overheating.
-Especially, for those who are running the system over a long period of time.
-- **4.2.3** Electrical energy to keep the garage’s power to be powered on so obviously everything can run smoothly.
+- **4.2.1** Electrical energy to keep the garage’s power to be powered on so obviously everything can run smoothly.

 ### 4.3.
 Performance Requirements

 - **4.3.1** The number of parking spaces being available in each level.
-This will show the capacity to everyone so they'll know how much spaces are available.
+This will show the capacity to everyone so they'll know how many spaces are available.
 - **4.3.2** Once the payment is done processing, the gate will slowly open.
 This will then lead them to the parking area in the garage.
 - **4.3.3** A vehicle being parked for the amount of hours it can stay in that spot but staying for too long will be charged with a fee and it will increase every hour.